Vipattāriṇī Dēvī

-Bipattarini (Bipottarini), also termed as Bipodtarini or Bipadtarini, is a Hindu goddess (Devi), worshipped in Bangladesh, West Bengal, Jharkhand, Orissa, Assam and surrounding areas.
-Closely associated with goddess Sankattarani and considered as one of the 108 Avatars of the goddess Durga, Bipadtarini is prayed to for help in overcoming troubles.
+Vipattāriṇī, Bipattarini (Bipottarini), also termed as Bipodtarini or Bipadtarini, is a Hindu goddess (Devi), worshipped in India, in the states of West Bengal, Jharkhand, Orissa, Assam and surrounding areas.
+Closely associated with goddess Saṅkaṭatāriṇī and considered as one of the 108 Avatars of the goddess Durga, Bipadtarini is prayed to for help in overcoming troubles.
 Her legends are recounted during the annual festival associated with her, the Bipadtarini Vrata, observed by women, on the Between Dwitiya (Ratha Yatra) to Dashami (Ulta Ratha Yatra or Bahuda Jatra) or Between 2nd day to 10th Day of the Shukla paksha (waxing moon) Tuesday or Saturday in month of Ashada according to the Hindu Calendar.
 Her legends established her name, Bipada – Tarini, which literally means deliverer from troubles.